sgromme/supplyplansolver/README.md

 * To stop and delete the containers run the command "docker compose down"

-Add Instructions to run from Docker Storage (SP)
+# Instructions to run from Docker Hub Repository:

 * build with a tag or version and use your Docker Hub Username (yourdockerhubusername) docker build -t yourdockerhubusername/consumer:1.1.1 . docker build -t yourdockerhubusername/producer:1.1.1 .